baw-de/HydBCsForOF/README.md

 ## History of changes

+### 2025-01-009
+- New functionality for waterLevel-BC: Height value can depend on stored volume of water.
+Ideal for ventilation!
+- Leveled "Fixed waterLevelXXXX FATAL ERROR" down to a warning

 ### 2024-11-14
 - Fixed waterLevelXXXX FATAL ERROR, if inbound flow occurs and user parameters are missing.
 - Update comments on "waterLevelXXXX stop"